AmanRaj1608/DeBlog/README.md

 #### About Project:

-Created a completely decentralized blogging app using **The Graph** protocol.
+A completely decentralized blogging app using **Matic**, written with **Typescript, NextJS and Hardhat** using **The Graph** protocol.
-Using Graph I am fetching live data feed of all activity to instantly update the feed.
+Using Graph to fetch live data feed of all activity, to instantly update the feed.
-No need for a centralized database needed to track upvotes and replies.
+No centralized database needed to track upvotes and replies.

-Users can connect with their wallets and upload a blog.
-If that blog is genuine people can upvote and reply.
-All transaction on MATIC network.
+Features like
+- Creating Blog.
+- Upvote, downvote
+- Reply in threads
+- Live feed upddate

 #### Tech Stack

-Frontend - TypeScipt, Nextjs, graphql, Apollo subgraph - Graph Cli
+- Frontend - TypeScipt, Nextjs, graphql, Apollo
+- subgraph - Graph Cli
-Smart Contract - USed hardat + TypeScipt by [solidity-template](https://github.com/paulrberg/solidity-template)
+- Smart Contract - USed hardat + TypeScipt by [solidity-template](https://github.com/paulrberg/solidity-template)

 ---